Are you visiting Napa Valley with kids and want to do a little tasting? Not sure where to go?

-Another one of the top family-friendly Napa Valley wineries in Castello di Amorosa.
-This authentic Italian castle winery has 107 rooms and plenty of places to explore.
+Another one of the top family-friendly Napa Valley wineries is Castello di Amorosa.
+This authentic Tuscan castle design has 107 rooms and plenty of spaces to explore.

 Your best option here is to take one of the guided castle tours, on which kids of all ages are welcome at the general admission price.
 Your entire family will get the chance to see secret rooms and interesting chambers.

 At the end, you will also do a little wine tasting.
-Kids over 5 will also get a cup of grape juice so they can join in on the experience.
+In addition to the coloring book, kids will get a cup of grape juice so they can join in on the experience.

-You will find Frog's Leap Winery in the heart of Napa in the Rutherford District.
-They have an amazing selection of wine including Cabernet Sauvignon, Merlot and Zinfandel.
-I also love their whites including their Chardonnay, Sauvignon Blanc, and Chenin Blanc.
-All are perfect on a warm sunny day.
+You will find this winery in the heart of Napa in the Rutherford District.
+They have an amazing selection of varietals, including Cabernet Sauvignon, Merlot and Zinfandel.
+I also love their whites, which include Chardonnay, Sauvignon Blanc, and Chenin Blanc—perfect on a warm sunny day.

 The reason Frog's Leap is one of my favorite family-friendly Napa Valley wineries is that they offer some fun things for kids on their farm, where the little ones can meet the chickens or watch the fish swim around in the pond.

 They can also check out the lovely garden.
 This keeps them busy so you can do a little tasting during your visit.
 Family-friendly visits are available by reservation before noon.

-A perfect spot for lunch is V. Sattui Winery.
+The perfect spot for lunch in St. Helena is V. Sattui Winery.
 They have wonderful outdoor area that includes a number of picnic tables, as well as an on-site deli and Saturday food truck.

 Each selection on their menu shows you the best wine to pair with it, so you can enjoy a glass or bottle of wine with lunch.
 Both spots offer great desserts as well.